 - Strange Eye Appearance

-His pupils may become dilated, and he may stare blankly into space.
-His eyes may appear "glassy."
+Pupils may become dilated, and they may stare blankly into space; the eyes may appear glassy.

 - Erratic Racing

 The cat will often run in circles or race off, first in one direction, then another.

 - Sensitivity to Touch

 A cat affected with this disorder may sometimes show extreme sensitivity and discomfort from petting and any physical contact on the skin.